well-broomed/backend/DEPLOYMENT.md

 This helps us differentiate between account types without having to query the database, and also allows us to have access to the `user_id` with each request without having to do a lookup based on their email.

-All you need to do is to create your own JWT secret that you will sign your internal JWTs with.
+All you need to do is to create your own JWT secret inside of the `.env` file that you will sign your internal JWTs with.
 It'll look something like this:

 ```
 JWT_SECRET = 'super secret passphrase that only you should know'